 - Provides access to scholarly literature from many disciplines and sources.
 If you connect via the Library (rather than through Google directly), you should be able to immediately access the full text of any articles that are part of the Library's collection (if not, you sometimes get a page asking you to pay a fee to access full text).

-If your topic is has a definite legal angle to it, or if you need to find court cases or laws, please consult the Law subject guide.
+If your topic is has a definite legal angle to it, or if you need to find court cases or laws, please also consult the Law subject guide.
 You may also find the resources listed on the Government Information subject guide useful.

 There are a large number of organizations working in the field of human rights, many of which produce high-quality publications and reports.
 While these are not usually peer-reviewed, many are quite authoritative, and can be very useful in terms of helping you to focus your research, as well as point you toward other resources of value.